Healthy Homes Assessment Rongotai

 Rental Property Home Assessments Rongotai

-Rental property areas affected by Health Homes Standard.
-Healthy Homes Standard in Rongotai include each:
+Rental property areas affected to Healthy Homes Standard.
+Healthy Homes Standards in Rongotai include each:

 • Living Room